weynandk/info_threefold/src/token/how_to_buy/tft_mazraa.md

 ![alt](./img/mazraa_logo.jpg)

-# Buy TFT: Over the Counter at Mazraa
+# Buy TFT From a Farmer: Mazraa

 Mazraa has made it possible to buy TFT fast and easy with your credit card through a partnership with Trainscoin.
 Follow the 6 steps listed below to buy TFT over the counter.